fnordoglargh/metametalmapper/README.md

     1000 nodes.
 * Extracts band networks in [GraphML](http://graphml.graphdrawing.org/) for use in other tools.
 * Head over to [examples](EXAMPLES.md) to see some networks.
+* Exports CSV files with country reports or database reports of all countries and their genres.

 ## Getting Started